-The Samsung Galaxy S5 Mini was quietly announced at the beginning of July, and it's now finding its way into stores around the world, so how does the pint-sized smartphone shape up?
+The Samsung Galaxy S5 Mini was quietly announced at the beginning of July, and it's since found its way into around the world, so how does the pint-sized smartphone shape up?

 As far as design goes there's no mistaking this is a close relative to the Galaxy S5, with the Galaxy S5 Mini sporting the familiar ribbed faux-metal band around its circumference and the dimpled polycarbonate rear linking it directly to its bigger brother.

 SIM-free you'll need at least £300 (about $470, AU$565) for the Galaxy S5 Mini, while on contact it can be had for free on two year deals starting at £22.50 in the UK.

 As I've mentioned when it comes to design it really is a mini version of the Galaxy S5, although there's no annoying flap over the microUSB port at the base of the handset.